(A) Purpose

 (10) Appeal by the candidate

-(a) By December first, the candidate must notify the dean
+(a) By December first, the candidate must notify the dean and the

-waived.
-The appeal will be scheduled in December.
+will be scheduled in December.

-vote to recommend upholding of the recommendation of the university tenure and
+recommend upholding of the recommendation of the university tenure and

 promotions committee and/or the dean.

-(c) The appeal committee review should be concluded within
+(c) The appeal committee review should be concluded within thirty

-(d) Recommendation by the president
+(d) Recommendation by the provost

-tenure and promotions committee, the department chair, the dean and the appeal
+and promotions committee, the department chair, the dean and the appeal

 committee, if appropriate.